aka: Farmer Murphy

 Jeanette is the Owner and CEO of J Tutzauer Ent, Inc., dba Taxmam.
 In this role, she manages a team providing all aspects of accounting, including consulting, startup of new businesses, bookkeeping, payroll, corporate and individual taxes and IRS representation.
 Jeanette has more than 30 years of accounting and tax experience.

-Drawing on many years’ experience in accounting in the corporate environment, she now focuses mainly on small business taxes, personal taxes and small business accounting.
-Jeanette Tutzauer is a qualified accountant, and holds an accounting degree from Somerset College.
+Drawing on many years’ experience in accounting in the corporate environment, she now focuses mainly on small business taxes, personal taxes, and small business accounting.
+Jeanette Tutzauer is a qualified accountant and holds an accounting degree from Somerset College.

-Scott’s love for food and his need to be constantly busy, he joined his first professional kitchen at the age of 14.
+Because of Scott’s love for food and his need to be constantly busy, he joined his first professional kitchen at the age of 14.
 After day one in the dish pit, there was no turning back.
 Scott spent the next 20 years working in every job restaurants had to offer; from the dish room to the corporate office, and everything in between.

 Prior to opening Butcher’s Bistro, he spent 7 years as a Chef, General Manager and Regional manager for Snooze, an AM Eatery.
 Scott started with Snooze at their first restaurant and helped the company grow to 8 locations.
-During his tenure at Snooze, he gained extensive knowledge in various facets of the industry, including restaurant openings, menu development, management techniques, service, financial management and restaurant design.